resmio/nslocapysation/README.md

 you might want to ignore 'en'.
 - -c Custom macros that you are using in your source-code.
 They must contain the word 'key' as a placeholder for where the actual key that will be translated is positioned.
 (No worries, if there's no 'key' in there, it will raise a ValueError)

-Known Issues / Improvemet Ideas
+Known Issues / Improvement Ideas
 ---
 - A line comment is always associated with the next following translation, not with a whole group.
   Since the translations are sorted by number of words and by alphabet, this can lead to a comment that was